Strumenta/scriptura/README.md

 It uses Paged.js to transform modular HTML and CSS content into high-quality, print-ready documents.

 This repository is used to practice the Git flow (branch → commit → PR).
+This repository is used to practice the Git flow.